Solihull: Industry

 Solihull is the home of the four-wheel-drive car manufacturer Land Rover.
-Its main production plant is situated east of the Lode Heath district, along with a range of other major companies.
+Its main production plant, Solihull plant, is situated east of the Lode Heath district, along with a range of other major companies.
 Engineering and professional services firm Arup have a large presence in Solihull.
-Fitness apparel manufacturer Gymshark has been based in Solihull since 2012 and women's fashion and lingerie brand Lounge (company) moved their headquarters to Solihull in 2021.
+Fitness apparel manufacturer Gymshark has been based in Solihull since 2012 and women's fashion and lingerie brand Lounge moved their headquarters to Solihull in 2021.

 The Solihull village of Meriden was the famous home of the Triumph motorbike factory from 1942 to 1983.
 In January 2021 motorcycle company Norton announced they would be investing in a technologically advanced production site and headquarters in Solihull.
 The Lucas company, which supplied lighting and electric components to the motorcycle and aerospace industries was also headquartered in Solihull for many years, with a research facility in Shirley, now a housing development called Lucas Green.

 Food and beverage

 Food and drink production and hospitality also make up part of the local Solihull economy.
 Earlswood in the Solihull borough is home to Fowlers, established since 1670, it is the oldest cheese-making business in England.
 The company still makes all its cheese by hand.
 In Catherine de Barnes is the Silhill Brewery.
 The former home of retail bakers Three Cooks was based in Solihull, and after it was brought out of administration in 2006, the new company Cooks the Bakery retains its HQ in Solihull.
 The pub company Enterprise Inns is also headquartered in Solihull.
 The Grenade Protein Bar company, valued at £200m in 2021, is based in Solihull, having been started by a couple from Solihull in 2010.

 There are a number of restaurants and eateries in Solihull, including the Michelin starred Peel's Restaurant.